 We provide leadership to the sporting sector, to influence and drive the changes needed to address inequalities and ensure everyone has the opportunity to get involved in sport and physical activity.

-sportscotland strives to ensure, through our collaboration with partners, that every person in Scotland has opportunities in sport.
-We are also committed to embedding a culture of equality and diversity in our organisation and ensuring that all employees are treated fairly, without discrimination because of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, sex, race, religion or belief, or sexual orientation.
+We are also committed to embedding a culture of inclusion in our organisation and ensuring that all employees are treated fairly, without discrimination because of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.

 What do we mean by inclusion?

 Inclusion at its simplest is ‘the state of being included’.
 It is about ensuring people feel they belong and are welcome, engaged, and connected.
 It is about valuing all individuals, giving equal access and opportunity to all and removing discrimination and other barriers to involvement.